 J.D.
 Byrider Repossession Policy

 J.D.
-Byrider, a used car dealership franchise, does not have a universal repossession policy, a customer service representative said.
+Byrider does not have a universal repossession policy.
 The policy varies by dealership, as J.D.
-Byrider locations are independently owned and operated.
-For details, you can check your purchase agreement and/or contact the J.D.
+Byrider locations are independently owned and operated, and each state has its own repossession laws.
+For specific details, you can check your purchase agreement and/or contact the J.D.
 Byrider location where you purchased the vehicle.

-It’s always advisable to speak with your lender if you’re worried about repossession.
-Communicating your financial situation may even help you avoid repossession.
 It’s also important to note that J.D.
-Byrider reports your payments to all three of the big credit reporting agencies: Equifax, Experian, and TransUnion.
+Byrider reports your payments to the three major credit bureaus: Equifax, Experian, and TransUnion.
 A repossession will stay on your credit report for seven years, negatively affecting your credit score.

 What Are My Options After Repossession?

 If your car has been repossessed, the lender will likely sell it at an auction and apply the sale price to the amount you owe on the loan.
 Most state laws require the lender to give you 10 days’ notice before selling the car at auction.